Chen-Xiaoke-THU/Chen-Xiaoke-THU.github.io/_pages/about.md

 I'm currently a doctoral student at the [Division of Sports Science and Physical Education](https://www.thsports.tsinghua.edu.cn/index.htm) at **Tsinghua University**.

 My professional and research interests are:
-- physical activity and health outcomes.
+- Physical activity and health outcomes
-- systematic review and meta-research.
+- Systematic review and meta-research
-- The effect of exercise on obesity and it's health realated outcomes.
+- The effect of exercise on obesity and it's health realated outcomes
-- Function near-infrared spectroscopy, cognition, and exercise performance.
+- Function near-infrared spectroscopy, cognition, and exercise performance

 My research focuses on the health effects and evidence synthesis of physical activity interventions across populations.
 I am particularly interested in using meta-analysis, network meta-analysis, and systematic reviews to evaluate how various types of exercise impact metabolic and visceral adipose tissue in individuals with overweight or obesity.
 Recently, I have been expanding my work toward various cooling strategies and exercise performance in the heat, exploring how environmental stressors and thermoregulatory interventions influence athletic performance and physiological responses.
 This line of work integrates exercise physiology, environmental health, and performance science.